Foggalong/edinburgh-math-latex/README.md

 While [Josh Fogg](https://github.com/Foggalong) maintains these versions, they would not have been possible without the work of:

 - [Thomas Köppe](https://github.com/tkoeppe), wrote the original `edmaths` style file;
-- [Saturnino Luz](https://www.ed.ac.uk/profile/saturnino-luz), created the Beamer template for the [Usher Institute](https://www.ed.ac.uk/usher);
+- [Saturnino Luz](https://www.ed.ac.uk/profile/saturnino-luz), created the [Beamer template](https://www.overleaf.com/latex/templates/usher-beamer-theme-new/pwjqsqkzhtsy) for the [Usher Institute](https://www.ed.ac.uk/usher);
 - [Ben Brown](https://github.com/bencwbrown), modified the Beamer theme for general UoE usage.

 Issues can be flagged [on GitHub](https://github.com/Foggalong/edinburgh-math-latex/issues) by [by email](mailto:j.fogg@ed.ac.uk).

-The license for the Beamer files is LPPL 3c.
-The licenses for all other files are [unknown](https://github.com/Foggalong/edinburgh-math-latex/issues/1).
+## Licenses

+The stylesheets [edmaths.sty](edmaths.sty) and [beamerthemeedmaths.sty](beamerthemeedmaths.sty) are provided under the [LaTeX Project Public License v1.3c](https://choosealicense.com/licenses/lppl-1.3c/) (LPPL).
+The examples [example-presentation.tex](example-presentation.tex) and [example-report.tex](example-report.tex) are provided under the [BSD Zero Clause License](https://choosealicense.com/licenses/0bsd/) (0BSD).
+The images [edinburgh-logo](Images/edinburgh-logo.svg) and [white-tied-in](Images/white-tied-in.svg) are registered trademarks; they are not to be used as part of derived or independent works without the permission of The University of Edinburgh.
+This does not affect use as part of compiled LaTeX documents using this stylesheet for the university.